omotarita/cw2/README.md

 As implied in the initial repository for this project, although this web-app has the potential for useful applications across all manner of movie streaming platforms, for this initial minimum viable product (MVP) version of the app, we will be focusing on streamlining it for use with Netflix specifically.
 However, as the goal remains for the app to be compatible with a wide variety of streaming platforms, scalability and flexibility of this software is imperative.
 The use of design patterns in its development will help support this, and they ensure ease of maintainability of code.

-For this project, the Model-View-Controller (MVC) pattern has been employed.
+For this project, the Model-View-Controller (MVC) pattern has been employed as it is scalable and relatively simple to understand (which ensures team members joining the project late are able to easily pick up wherever it's left off).

 **Model: Class Diagram**